Ancient Indian Science

 Ancient doctors studied the bodies of the dead to learn physiology (how the body is put together).
 They also studied the causes of disease.
-Indian doctors relied many on herbs for healing, but also knew how to perform surgery if needed.
+Indian doctors relied many on herbs for healing but also knew how to perform surgery if needed.

-Finally, the Indians developed the system of exercise called Yoga.
+Finally, the Indians developed a system of exercise called Yoga.
 Yoga is used to help both the body and the mind.
 It is said to release hidden energy and calm a worried mind.
 Many people around the world practice yoga today.

 Shipbuilding and Navigation

-The idea of building ships and sailing was well known to the ancient Indians.
+The idea of building ships and sailing was well-known to the ancient Indians.
 Many ancient drawings show sailing ships, and we know that they traded with distant countries.

 They also knew how to use a compass.
 This was an iron fish floating in oil.
 The magnetized fish would always point north.
 This handy instrument was called a “fish-machine”.

-Overall, you can see that the ancient Indians were quite knowledgeable, and that India has contributed much to our knowledge of mathematics and science today!
+Overall, you can see that the ancient Indians were quite knowledgeable and that India has contributed much to our knowledge of mathematics and science today!